kubernetes/website/content/en/blog/_posts/2023-10-18-gateway-api-time-to-switch-i2gw/index.md

 ***Authors:*** Lior Lieberman (Google), Kobi Levi (independent)

-Today we are releasing [ingress2gateway](https://github.com/kubernetes-sigs/ingress2gateway), a tool that can help you migrate from Ingress to Gateway API.
+Today we are releasing [ingress2gateway](https://github.com/kubernetes-sigs/ingress2gateway), a tool that can help you migrate from [Ingress](/docs/concepts/services-networking/ingress/) to [Gateway API](https://gateway-api.sigs.k8s.io).
 Gateway API is just weeks away from graduating to GA, if you haven't upgraded yet, now's the time to think about it!

 ## Background

 In the ever-evolving world of Kubernetes, networking plays a pivotal role.
-As more applications are deployed in Kubernetes clusters, effective exposure of these services to clients outside the cluster becomes a critical concern.
+As more applications are deployed in Kubernetes clusters, effective exposure of these services to clients becomes a critical concern.
 If you've been working with Kubernetes, you're likely familiar with the [Ingress API], which has been the go-to solution for managing external access to services.

 [Ingress API]:/docs/concepts/services-networking/ingress/